ajnyga/tsvConverter/README.md

 ## Usage
 The tool was created for "in-house use" at the Federation of Finnish Learned Societies (https://tsv.fi). *It is not pretty*.
 It has not been thoroughly tested, but has been used to import the archives of six journals during 2017.
 Feel free to use and develop further.

-This release uses the OJS 3.x schema for 3.1.1 and earlier.
+This release uses the OJS 3.x schema for 3.1.2 and later.

 Before importing the created data to your production server, you should try to import the data to a test environment to ensure that the created XML files work as expected.